bguijt/turingpi2/projects/talos/shell/README.md

 to query `helm` output.

 ### Terminal video of an actual install
-Here is an Terminal video of the install (takes 35 minutes, but check the markers):
+Here is a Terminal video of the install (takes 35 minutes, but check the markers):
 [![asciicast](https://asciinema.org/a/653699.svg)](https://asciinema.org/a/653699)

 ### Some observations about the install process